FeedbackSTS-Det: Sparse Frames-Based Spatio-Temporal Semantic Feedback Network for Moving Infrared Small Target Detection: EXPERIMENT

 \subsubsection{Datasets}

-NUDT-MIRSDT \cite{li2023direction} and IRSatVideo-LEO \cite{ying2025infrared} datasets are employed to evaluate the performance of the proposed FeedbackSTS-Det.
-Specifically, the NUDT-MIRSDT\cite{li2023direction} dataset contains 120 sequences and 12,000 images.
-Image dimensions vary across sequences, with widths ranging from 101 to 442 pixels and heights from 96 to 327 pixels.
-The dataset includes diverse infrared scenes, such as clouds, oceans, and land surfaces.
-Each sequence is generated by applying local perturbations and synthetic noise to infrared imagery.
-Meanwhile, IRSatVideo-LEO\cite{ying2025infrared} comprises 200 sequences with a total of 91,022 images.
-This semi-synthetic dataset is constructed by combining real satellite imagery with simulated satellite motion trajectories.
-Both datasets are equipped with high-quality pixel-level mask annotations, making them suitable benchmarks for evaluating the temporal segmentation performance of detection models.
+To evaluate the performance of the proposed FeedbackSTS-Det, we employ two publicly available benchmark datasets.
+The NUDT-MIRSDT \cite{li2023direction} dataset comprises 120 sequences with 12,000 images, covering diverse infrared scenes such as clouds, oceans, and land surfaces.
+Following the original setup, each sequence is generated by applying local perturbations and synthetic noise to real infrared imagery.
+The IRSatVideo-LEO \cite{ying2025infrared} dataset contains 200 sequences with 91,022 images, constructed by combining real satellite imagery with simulated satellite motion trajectories.
+Both datasets incorporate synthetic augmentations, specifically perturbation injection in NUDT-MIRSDT and trajectory simulation in IRSatVideo-LEO, while providing high-quality pixel-level mask annotations.
+They have been widely adopted as benchmarks for multi-frame infrared small target detection.
+Importantly, to assess the generalization capability of our method, we conduct all evaluations strictly following the standard protocols without any dataset-specific customization.
+We further validate the robustness of our model under different sampling configurations and sequence lengths in the ablation studies (Sec. \ref{sec:ablation}).